Are you always the same person, or do you act one way with friends and family, and a different way with clients and colleagues?

 For example, you’d expect and want an accountant to be analytical and good with numbers, and a communicator to be creative and good with words.
 What sets otherwise equally qualified people apart might be their flair for fun, their responsive customer service or their vision.

-Paul recommended identifying your strengths and focusing on them; “you’ll never get any better than mediocre at your weaknesses.”
-One way to discover your strengths is to use a tool called a 360 Reach assessment, which offers a 15-day free trial that invites your contacts to choose among various attributes the ones that best describe you.
+One way to discover your strengths is to use a tool called a 360 Reach assessment, which offers a 15-day free trial.
+The tool invites your contacts to choose among various attributes the ones that best describe you.
 You then work the terms that best capture your strengths into your value proposition, your “elevator speech” or the one-liner that sums up what you do.

-In general, Paul said, both family and work colleagues will likely describe you the same way; you’ll show similar characteristics whether at home or at work.
 But he did describe someone who had suppressed one aspect of his personality at work.
 With Paul’s encouragement, he eventually allowed this hidden side to come out.
 This turned out to be welcome in the workplace and actually strengthened the fellow’s performance.
 Plus he could just be himself, all the time.

 No margaritas required.